mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 A sender can use these capabilities to more effectively exploit multiple paths between sender and receiver with no action required from the application, even if these paths have different path characteristics.
 Examples of these different path characteristics include handling paths differently if one path has higher available bandwidth and the other has lower one-way latency, or if one is a more costly cellular path and the other is a less costly WiFi path.

-Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc. Possible RTP implementation strategies for path selection and utilization are not discussed in this specification.
+Some of these differences can be detected by QUIC itself, while other differences must be described to QUIC based on policy, etc. Possible RTP implementation strategies for path selection and utilization are not discussed in this document.

 ### Exploiting New QUIC Capabilities {#new-quic}